-- (a) anything disposed of or discarded; and - (b) includes a type of waste that is defined by its composition or source (for example, organic material, electronic waste, or construction and demolition waste); and - (c) to avoid doubt, includes any component or element of diverted material, if the component or element is disposed of or discarded.
+(a) anything disposed of or discarded; and

-Waste Assessment (WA)
+(b) includes a type of waste that is defined by its composition or source (for example, organic material, electronic waste, or construction and demolition waste); and discarded.

-An assessment as defined by s51 of the Waste Minimisation Act 2008.
+(c) to avoid doubt, includes any component or element of diverted material, if the component or element is disposed of or disposed at a waste disposal facility.

-Waste Disposal Levy
+Waste Assessment (WA) an assessment as defined by s51 of the Waste Minimisation Act

-A levy imposed under the Waste Management Act 2008 on waste disposed at a waste disposal facility.
+Waste Disposal Levy a levy imposed under the Waste Minimisation Act 2008 on waste